Learn how to pass on more of your wealth to your heirs and pay less to the government before it's too late! Click here...

 Click on the button below to get FREE access to this exclusive content.

-Tax and Financial Advice from an expert
+Get Expert Tax Advice from an expert

 Mr. Hockensmith has been a guest newscaster for national and local TV stations in Phoenix since 1995, broadcasting financial and tax topics to the general pubic.
 He has written tax and accounting articles for both national and local newspapers and professional journals.
 He has been a public speaker nationally and locally on tax, accounting, financial planning and economics since 1992.
 He was a Disaster Reservist at the Federal Emergency Management Agency, for many years after his military service.
 He served as a Colonel with the US Army, retiring from military service after 36 years in 2008.
 Early in his accounting career, he was a Accountant and Consultant with Arthur Andersen CPA’s and Ernst & Young CPA’s.